LogtalkDotOrg/logtalk3/manuals/sources/devtools/ports_profiler.rst

 Known issues
 ------------

-Determinism information is currently not available when using Lean Prolog or Quintus Prolog as backend compilers.
+Determinism information is currently not available when using Quintus Prolog as the backend compiler.